vgstation-coders/vgstation13/CONTRIBUTING.md

 * **Large changes require discussion.**  If you're doing a large, game-changing modification, or a new layout for something, discussion with the community is required as of 26/6/2014.
 Map and sprite changes require pictures of before and after.  **MAINTAINERS ARE NOT IMMUNE TO THIS.
 GET YOUR ASS IN IRC.**
 * Merging your own PRs is considered bad practice, as it generally means you bypass peer review, which is a core part of how we develop.

+# Balance changes
+ * **Balance changes must require that feedback be sought out from the players.** For example, server polls.
+This does not mean you pop into #code-talk in Discord and ask about it once.
+Good examples include:
+  * Server polls
+  * bringing attention to your PR via in-game OOC, ideally over several time slots.
+ * **Balance change PRs need changelogs.
+Always.**

 It is also suggested that you hop into irc.rizon.net #vgstation to discuss your changes, or if you need help.

 # Other considerations